BreenMS/BreenMS/README.md

 - 👋 Hi
-- 👀 We study gene expression and RNA editing in brain development and neurodevelopmental disorders.
+- 👀 We apply multi-omic profiling to study rare neurodevelopmental disorders, and design RNA editing therapuetics to treat them.
+We also leverage large-scale transcriptomics to dissect the fundamentals of RNA editing in human brain heatlh and disease.

 <!---
 BreenMS/BreenMS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.